-Satisfactory customer fulfilment is one of the main factors that determines whether an eCommerce company succeeds or fails.
+Satisfactory customer fulfillment is one of the main factors that determine whether an eCommerce company succeeds or fails.
 As China and Hong Kong are both major global fulfillment centers, their postal services, China Post and Hong Kong Post, are frequently used for fulfillment and shipping by many eCommerce SMBs.
-But which postal service in the China Post vs. Hong Kong Post debate is best for your business?
+But which postal service in the China Post vs. Hong Kong Post-debate is best for your business?

 This guide takes a closer look at both postal services and examines them in detail, also exploring whether shipping from Hong Kong could be the answer to escape the impact of the ongoing U.S.-China trade war!